ptrsimon/toolbelt/README.md

 Misc stuff to help with some tasks.

 ## Content
- - memcache\_preload.py - load a CSV file into memcached
+ - memcache\_preload - load a CSV file into memcached.
+ - threatfox\_to\_logstash - convert a ThreatFox domain database to a format easily readable by the Logstash translate filter.